UnderPrivilege/LinuxManDumper/README.md

 # LinuxManDumper
-An experimental side project which uses a python file to dump (nearly) every single C library function defined in the linux api inside a structured JSON file.
+An experimental side project which uses a python file to dump (nearly) every single C standard library function defined in the linux api inside a structured JSON file.

 ## Usage
 To use the parser you must: